 Back in 2011, there were very few startup competitions out there.
-I remember how I once paid a submission fee of… hmm… Was it $99?
-That fee was just to be screened for the competition.
+I remember how I once paid a submission fee of… hmm… Was it $99? just to be screened for the competition.
 Eventually we made it all the way through the finals, Yay!

-We, a bootstrap of 2 man, were then invited to present on stage in a prestigious event.
-As finalists, we competed against ~9 other startups, one of which is Waze.
-At the time, Waze was a startup which raised over $37M! (later in 2013, Waze was acquired by Google for over $1B).
+We, a bootstrap of 2 man, were then invited to present on stage in a an upscale event!
+As finalists, we competed against ~9 other startups, one of which was Waze.
+At the time, Waze raised over $37M! (later in 2013, Waze was acquired by Google for over $1B).

 Was it a fair game?
 Could a 2-man show compete with an established company which raised $37M?
-How!?
+If yes, How!?

 Of course not!
 We had no chance at all.
-This is like having an elementary school student compete against a professional athlete in a swimming contest.
+This is like having a baby student compete against a professional athlete in a running competition.
 This is nonsense.